dasomoli/translated-content/files/ko/learn/accessibility/mobile/index.md

 1. Navigate back to the TalkBack menu screen (using the different gestures that are currently enabled.)
 2. Navigate to the slider switch and activate it to turn it off.

-> **참고:** You can get to your home screen at any time by swiping up and left in a smooth motion.
+> **Note:** You can get to your home screen at any time by swiping up and left in a smooth motion.
 If you have more than one home screen, you can move between them by swiping two fingers left and right.

 For a more complete list of TalkBack gestures, see [Use TalkBack gestures](https://support.google.com/accessibility/android/answer/6151827).